Finding Core Balanced Modules in Statistically Validated Stock Networks: Introduction

 The shortcomings of the threshold-based method motivate us to develop an alternative approach that addresses these issues while preserving the interpretability of stock network structures.
-A promising avenue lies in leveraging statistical validation to filter correlations, ensuring that only those with robust evidence of significance are included in the network.
+Some studies construct stock networks based on distance matrices (e.g., \citep{mantegna1999hierarchical,zhang2025assessing,chen2025contagion,zhu2025brown,zhao2025can}), where Pearson correlations are first transformed into distances and then filtered using techniques like minimum spanning trees.
+While this approach avoids an explicit threshold on the correlation coefficient, it still produces dense, non‑negative matrices that discard the sign of the original relationships, and the subsequent filtering step introduces its own arbitrariness.
+In contrast, a more promising avenue lies in leveraging statistical validation to filter correlations, ensuring that only those with robust evidence of significance are included in the network.
 Unlike arbitrary thresholds, statistical validation provides an objective criterion for determining the relevance of a relationship, grounded in hypothesis testing.
 This method not only mitigates the subjectivity of threshold selection but also retains the full spectrum of correlation strengths, allowing for a more nuanced representation of market interactions.
 Furthermore, by explicitly accounting for the sign of correlations, such an approach can capture both positive and negative dependencies, enriching the network’s ability to reflect real-world financial dynamics.
 However, even with statistically validated correlations, constructing a network is just the first step.
 The true challenge lies in extracting meaningful substructures that align with economic intuition and offer actionable insights.
 This is where the concept of structural balance theory \citep{heider1946attitudes} becomes particularly relevant.
-Originating in social psychology to explain the stability of relationships within triads (e.g., ``the friend of my friend is my friend," or ``the enemy of my enemy is my friend"), this theory provides a principled framework for understanding how configurations of positive (friendly) and negative (antagonistic) ties tend towards stable equilibria \citep{heider1946attitudes,cartwright1956structural,facchetti2011computing,zheng2015social,ma2015memetic,wang2016optimizing,cai2022structure,song2022evolutionary}.
-For instance, \cite{zheng2015social} examined social media signed networks to identify balanced subnetworks and measure social tension. \cite{facchetti2011computing} computed the global level of balance of very large online social networks and claimed that currently available networks are indeed extremely balanced.
+Originating in social psychology to explain the stability of relationships within triads (e.g., ``the friend of my friend is my friend," or ``the enemy of my enemy is my friend"), this theory provides a principled framework for understanding how configurations of positive (friendly) and negative (antagonistic) ties tend towards stable equilibria \citep{heider1946attitudes,cartwright1956structural,facchetti2011computing,zheng2015social,ma2015memetic,wang2016optimizing,cai2022structure,song2022evolutionary,dong2025social}.
+For instance, \cite{zheng2015social} examined social media signed networks to identify balanced subnetworks and measure social tension. \cite{facchetti2011computing} computed the global level of balance of very large online social networks and claimed that currently available networks are indeed extremely balanced. \cite{dong2025social} proposed a social balance theory-based modeling framework for group-to-empirical decision-making transition with cognitive inertia and trust propagation.
 See Figure \ref{TOYSBT} for an illustration of the four states in structural balance theory.
 These principles have been applied to various domains, from political alliances to social media interactions, but their relevance to financial markets remains largely unexplored.
 Translated into the financial domain, positive correlations represent assets moving in tandem (like allies), while negative correlations represent assets moving oppositely (like adversaries).
 Given that stock prices can exhibit both positive and negative correlations, and that these relationships can influence hedging strategies and portfolio diversification, structural balance theory provides a natural framework for analyzing the stability and dynamics of financial networks.